 The Horn of Plenty was used in various ways.
 First, in the ancient

-world, the horn of Plenty was a largely popular religious symbol.
+world, the Horn of Plenty was a widely popular religious symbol.

-It was stamped on Jewish coins commencing in the Maccabean period and was
+It was stamped on Jewish coins commencing in the Maccabean

-influenced by the Greeks (Nasrallah, 2010).
-Traditional European
+civilizations were greatly influenced by the Greeks (Nasrallah,

 1. A Rome mint (Traianus Denarius).
 Source: (Huggens, 2013).

-Abundantia (a Roman Goddess often portrayed in 3rd century coins and
+religion, Abundantia (a Roman Goddess often portrayed in

-worshiping of Abundantia was only by witches and in secret.
-It was
+Abundantia was only by witches and in secret.
+It was believed that

 prosperity (Nasrallah, 2010).

 2. Abundantia with the Horn of Plenty.
 Source: (Adkinson, 2009).